denpamusic/laravel-bitcoinrpc/docs/_docs/07-response-methods.md

 toc: true
 toc_label: "Methods"
 ---
+BitcoindResponse class provides following methods.
+They are similar to Laravel Collections and can be used for simple data filtering and manipulation.

 ### `get()`
-Gets value by key provided as dotted notation.
+Gets value by key provided as dot notation.
 ```php
 // $block = bitcoind()->getBlock($blockhash);
 echo $block->get('tx.0');
 ```
-When provided empty key returns whole array.
+When used with empty key, returns whole array.
 ```php
 // $block = bitcoind()->getBlock($blockhash);
 print_r($block->get());